DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

 <p align="center"> <img src="https://github.com/DavidCico/Factor-risk-model-with-principal-component-analysis/blob/master/mappings_results.JPG" width="1500" height="330"> </p>

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/DavidCico/Factor-risk-model-with-principal-component-analysis/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).